Multiplicative learning from observation-prediction ratios

-Efficient training of artificial neural networks remains a key challenge in deep learning.
-Backpropagation (BP), the standard learning algorithm, relies on gradient descent and typically requires numerous iterations for convergence.
-In this study, we introduce Expectation Reflection (ER), a novel learning approach that updates weights multiplicatively based on the ratio of observed to predicted outputs.
-Unlike traditional methods, ER maintains consistency without requiring ad hoc loss functions or learning rate hyperparameters.
-We extend ER to multilayer networks and demonstrate its effectiveness in performing image classification tasks.
-Notably, ER achieves optimal weight updates in a single iteration.
-Additionally, we reinterpret ER as a modified form of gradient descent incorporating the inverse mapping of target propagation.
-These findings suggest that ER provides an efficient and scalable alternative for training neural networks.
+Additive parameter updates, as used in gradient descent and its adaptive extensions, underpin most modern machine-learning optimization.
+Yet, such additive schemes often demand numerous iterations and intricate learning-rate schedules to cope with scale and curvature of loss functions.
+Here we introduce Expectation Reflection (ER), a multiplicative learning paradigm that updates parameters based on the ratio of observed to predicted outputs, rather than their differences.
+ER eliminates the need for ad hoc loss functions or learning-rate tuning while maintaining internal consistency.
+Extending ER to multilayer networks, we demonstrate its efficacy in image classification, achieving optimal weight determination in a single iteration.
+We further show that ER can be interpreted as a modified gradient descent incorporating an inverse target-propagation mapping.
+Together, these results position ER as a fast and scalable alternative to conventional optimization methods for neural-network training.